ohoeltke/coursera-getdata-courseproject/README.md

 * loading all data to R
 * tidying up the data
 * export the tidy data set to the file: tidy_data.txt

+In Order to run this script, you need the library **plyr** installed